morteako/monoids-functional.christmas/monoids.md

 * binary operation ==> a function `<> :: a -> a -> a`
 * identity element ==> `mempty :: a`

-So implemented in Haskell it could become:
+So, implemented in Haskell it could become:

 ```haskell
 class Monoid a where